-5. FUNDING AND CREDIT RISK CONCENTRATIONS
+5. FUNDING AND CREDIT CONCENTRATIONS

-The School receives substantially all of its support and revenue from federal, state and local funding sources, passed through the District, in the form of performance and budget based contracts.
+The School receives substantially all of its support and revenue from federal, state and local funding sources, passed through the District and to the City, then to the School, in the form of performance and budget based contracts.
 Continuing operation of the School is greatly dependent upon the continued support of these governmental agencies.